 The main street has some great shops and restaurants, the long sandy beach is lined with the usual deck chairs, bars and fancy hotels.
 If you’re on a budget there is a little food market on the corner of Avenida Benito Juárez and Avenida Norte and another by Parque Fundadores.

-When you get bored of shopping, swimming and relaxing in Playa Del Carmen, you can head to the island of Cozumel to do much of the same.
+When you get bored with shopping, swimming and relaxing in Playa Del Carmen, you can head to the island of Cozumel to do much of the same.
 Hop on the Ultramar ferry from the south end of town, the round trip costs Mex$326 (£13), it’s well worth it even for a day trip.

 The town of San Miguel has avoided being turned into a tacky tourist resort and is full of great shops, restaurants and bars.
 There are plenty of options for everything, it’s the best place to book a tour or hire transportation.

 Surrounding Isla Cozumel is the clearest, bluest water I’ve ever seen.
 Arrecifes de Cozumel National Park is popular for scuba diving, and you can head to Chankanaab Eco-park for the chance to see dolphins, manatees and sea turtles.
 Due to a lack of diving qualifications (and funds), we decided on a snorkelling tour instead.